Glycomics and Glycoproteomics

-Changes of a cell’s glycosylation is one of the first sign of an altered environment for the cells.
-Hence, diseases such as cancer and inflammation manifest themselves by an altered glycosylation and suggest that glycoconjugates can be used as biomarkers for early stage diseases.
-The carbohydrate rich glycocalyx of a cell is also the way cells are presenting themselves to the outside word and specific carbohydrates are the transmitters for cellular communication.
-We believe that all extracellular biological events would involve glycoconjugates, and we have developed workflows that allows characterization of a variety of mammalian type glycoconjugates.
+Changes of a cell’s glycosylation is one of the first signs of an altered environment for the cells.
+Hence, diseases such as cancer and inflammation manifest themselves by an altered glycosylation and suggest that glycoconjugates can be used as biomarkers for diagnosis of diseases at an early stage.
+The carbohydrate rich glycocalyx of a cell is also the way cells are presenting themselves to the outside world, and specific carbohydrates are the transmitters for cellular communication.
+We have developed workflows that allow characterization of a variety of mammalian type glycoconjugates and glycoproteins.

 The LC-MS methodology for analyses of O-linked and N-linked released oligosaccharides by negative ion graphitized carbon LC-MS has been validated in the HUPO glycomic committee.
-The same approach has also been adopted for glycosphingolipds.
-LC on graphitized carbon column giving excellent separation of structural isomers providing informative MS/MS of individual isomers.
-If the ceramide composition is of interest isolated native glycosphingolipids are analyzed by LC-MS using HILIC columns.
-We are continuously updating the freely available MS/MS spectral library UniCarb-DB (unicarb-db.com) to aid in assignment.
-The database is hosted by BioMS.
+The same approach has also been adopted for glycosphingolipids.

 - Screening of released N-linked and O-linked oligosaccharides and liberated glycans from glycolipids for comparative glycomics.

-- Detailed characterization of N-linked and O-linked oligosaccharides and liberated glycans from glycolipids using exoglycosidases and HPLC and/or LC-MSn
+- Characterization of N-linked and O-linked oligosaccharides and liberated glycans from glycolipids using exoglycosidases

 - Global identification of glycopeptides